teoat/zenith/docs/standards/comprehensive_standards_framework.md

 # 2. Risk Management Framework

 ## 2.1 Introduction
-This Risk Treatment Plan outlines the strategies and actions for addressing identified security and compliance risks in the 378x492 Fraud Detection Platform.
+This Risk Treatment Plan outlines the strategies and actions for addressing identified security and compliance risks in the Zenith Fraud Detection Platform.
 It provides a systematic approach to risk mitigation aligned with ISO 31000 risk management standards and NIST Cybersecurity Framework.

 ## 2.2 Risk Assessment Summary